 - Peterborough Environment City Trust - work to protect and enhance the environment, making a difference now and for the future.
 They give people the information and support needed to become more involved in their local area.

 - Do-it website - to advertise volunteering opportunities within your organisation we suggest that you use the do-it website.
 Once there you will need to sign up your organisation and upload your opportunities.
-Information on how to do this, can be found on the support section of their website.

 - Reach - connects charities and non-profit organisations with volunteers with specific skills to offer.